awslabs/lambda-streams-to-firehose/README.md

 # Confirming Successful Execution

 When successfully configured, writes to your Stream will be automatically forwarded to the Firehose Delivery Stream, and you'll see data arriving in Amazon S3 and optionally Amazon Redshift.
-You can also view CloudWatch Logs (http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchLogs.html) for this Lambda function as it forwards streams
+You can also view [CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchLogs.html) for this Lambda function as it forwards stream data to Firehose

 # Debugging & Creating New Builds

-If you write a new transformer, you may wish to see debug logging in the CloudWatch Logging Stream generated for function execution.
+If you write a new transformer, you may wish to see debug logging in the CloudWatch Logs Stream.
 If so, then simply change 'false' to 'true' on the first line of the function:

 ```
 var debug = true;
 ```

 You will then need to rebuild and redeploy the function.
 To do this, first install the required dependencies with ```npm install```, and then you can deploy a new version of the function with the ```build.sh``` script included in the repository.
-This will automatically redeploy the function using name 'KinesisStreamToFirehose'.
-If you have deployed your function as a different name, then please update this line in ```build.sh```
+This will automatically redeploy the function using name 'LambdaStreamToFirehose'.
+If you have deployed your function as a different name, then please update the name in ```build.sh```

 # Technical Bits